Entertainment Industry Accreditation

 You must be a New Zealand employer in New Zealand to apply.

-Step 2: Wait for a decision
+Step 4: Wait for our decision

 When we assess your application, we may consult with entertainment industry unions, guilds or professional associations, and other government agencies.